Skip to main content

 admissions@byuh.edu

-• Students who completed Advanced Placement courses in high school and scored a composite grade of 3, 4, or 5 may receive up to eight semester hours of credit in each subject.
-Credits will be reviewed on a case by case basis.
-See our AP Credit Matrix for more information.
+• Students who have completed Advanced Placement courses in high school and scored a composite grade of 3, 4, or 5 may receive university credit.
+See the AP Credit Matrix for more information.

 All scores should be sent to our Admissions Office for evaluation.